3 Plays For Financial Services As AI Changes Everything

 Home // . // Insights // 3 Plays For Financial Services As AI Changes Everything

 The long-awaited “market of one” has finally arrived.
-In the era of tech-driven hyperpersonalization that’s starting to unfold, companies can engage with their customers in ways that are 100% individualized and increasingly trustworthy — creating massive opportunities over the next few years for those that get it right.
+In the era of tech-driven hyperpersonalization that is unfolding, companies can engage with their customers in ways that are 100% individualized and increasingly trustworthy — creating massive opportunities over the next few years for those that get it right.

 Two megatrends are converging to drive this new age.
 First, the cloud is evolving from mainly a data phenomenon to something much broader — a rich pastiche of services that are always on, are lightning-fast, and are increasingly adept at assisting individual customers in the moment.
 At the same time, artificial intelligence is beginning to liberate people from app overload and digital clutter with more natural, human interactions, curated for their needs.

 Yet while many financial institutions are using these new capabilities to drive efficiencies in their core operations, their value proposition with customers remains largely the same.
-Continuing the same old business-as-usual approach to customer interaction is not a recipe for long-term relevance in financial services.
+Continuing the same old business-as-usual approach to customer interaction is not a recipe for long-term relevance.

 Customer-first in financial services means meeting customers at the ‘edge’